Zilliqa/zq2/z2/docs/join.md

 Copy the above generated Validator config and startup script to an Ubuntu 20.04LTS with Docker version 26.1+.

->Info: the start_validator.sh and the prototestnet.toml MUST be on the same directory.
+>Info: the start_validator.sh and the zq2-prototestnet.toml MUST be on the same directory.

 On the Ubuntu 20.04LTS run: